Life is not a piece of sweet chocolate, life is much more complicated than that.

 My uncle got sick, like seriously sick, the diagnosis proved that he had cancer and only had a few months to live.
 In the beginning, I was in shock and depressed and I was even avoiding him just because I was not ready to accept the fact that he would not be there any more.
 I even was neglecting my studies.
 Crying days and nights and that was all.

 One day I was walking, then I found a lady crying on the street I was curious to know the reason behind her tears, I asked her what was wrong with her, she replied ‘nothing’!
 I wish I had another chance, then she left.

 I kept walking in a long path and the only thing I was thinking of was her words wishing for another chance!
 The first thing that came into my mind at that time was my dying uncle…

-The section of cancer was fully yellow, with painful faces, dying souls, who are still holding onto life in their deepest pain, smiling to the passengers as if they were encouraging them deep inside that they were in need of courage… I find my uncle’s room.
+The section of cancer was fully yellow, with painful faces, dying souls, who are still holding onto life in their deepest pain, smiling to the passengers as if they were encouraging them deep inside that they were in need of courage… I found it in my uncle’s room.

 He was in a deep sleep just like an angel.
-I held his hands robustly, he stared at me with carefully appraising eyes..
-I felt his heart beats in my ears.
-He had a dazzling completeness of beauty at that moment …With his yellow face and tired soul .
+I held his hands robustly, he stared at me with carefully appraising eyes… I felt his heartbeats in my ears.
+He had dazzling completeness of beauty at that moment …With his yellow face and tired soul.